-Applicants must submit a detailed FS-10 Budget Form and Budget Narrative for the grant funds with this application proposal for the initial eight month period of November 1, 2014 through June 30, 2015 and a Multi-Year Budget Summary (Attachment 3) for the entire grant period.
+Applicants are not guaranteed the maximum possible award each year, as expenses must be outlined and justified in the FS-10 Budget Form, Budget Narrative, and Multi-Year Budget Summary.
+Applicants must submit a detailed FS-10 Budget Form and Budget Narrative for the grant funds with this application proposal for the initial period of September 1, 2015 through June 30, 2016 and a Multi-Year Budget Summary (Attachment 3) for the entire grant period.
 Program budgets will be evaluated based on the number of students to be served, the quality of the program design, and efficient use of funds and other resources described in the FS-10 Budget Form, Budget Narrative, Multi-Year Budget Summary (Attachment 3), and the Resource and Expenditure Plan (Attachment 4).
 Winning partnerships will be required to report total project expenditures, as well as performance data described under the Accountability section of this document, for each year within 30 days of the end of that project year.